FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 </EditForm>
 ```

-Lastly we of course have to add the input field where we bind the value of the new created todo item to.
+Lastly we have to add the input field where we bind the value of the new created todo item to.
 For this we use the `InputText` component of Blazors Framework again.

 ```html
 <EditForm Model="@todoModel" OnValidSubmit="HandleValidSubmit">